This post contains affiliate links.

 There's nothing I like better than a good dollar store craft that looks expensive.
 I've also managed to kill countless succulents so I try to find new ways to keep them alive.

-The main problem I have is I put succulents all over the house where they get little to no sun and right now I just don't have to discipline, or time to move them around.
+The main problem I have with succulents is that I put them all over the house where they get little to no sun and right now I just don't have to discipline, or time to move them around.

 So Here I am again, attempting another way to keep succulents alive.
 This might be my new favorite way to decorate with them.
 I love the way these turned out and they are so affordable!
 Everything in this project is from the dollar store except for the actual succulents.
 The cheapest ones I found are at Wal-Mart, but Home Depot and Lowes have them too.